Canon 50D vs Olympus E-PL8

 It is notable that the E-PL8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 50D and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the E-PL8 was followed by the Olympus E-PL9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.